-Below is a description of the equity awards that may be granted in LTIP awards:
+Below is a description of the equity awards granted under our LTIP:

-- Stock options.
-Stock options granted under the LTIP vest over a period of four years in equal annual installments, beginning on the first anniversary of the date of grant, and have a ten-year term, if granted after July 12, 2017, and a seven-year term, if granted before that date.
-The stock options are granted with an exercise price equal to the fair market value of our common stock on the date of grant, and may have their exercise prices reduced only with the approval of our shareholders. - RSUs.
-RSUs granted under the LTIP vest over a period of four years in equal annual installments, beginning on the first anniversary of the date of grant.
-Vested RSUs are payable, at our election, in cash, shares of our common stock or any combination of the two. - PRSUs are payable based on the extent that certain performance targets are achieved over a performance period of at least one fiscal year.
+RSUs.
+RSUs granted under the LTIP vest over a period of four years, in the case of our executive officers, and five years, in the case of our other senior corporate leaders, practice leaders and other key revenue generators, in equal annual installments, beginning on the first anniversary of the date of grant.
+Vested RSUs are payable, at our election, in cash, shares of our common stock or any combination of the two.

+- PRSUs.
+PRSUs are payable based on the extent that certain performance targets are achieved over a performance period of at least one fiscal year.
 Each PRSU has a threshold, target and maximum performance level and payment amount, and if a PRSU's threshold performance level is not achieved over the PRSU's performance period, no payment is made under the PRSU.
 Historically, the performance criteria for these PRSUs have been based on revenue growth and average earnings margin metrics determined over the performance period.
-Generally, the amount payable under a PRSU vest in four equal annual installments, beginning on the first anniversary of the date of grant, except that all vesting is delayed until our compensation committee determines that the PRSU's performance conditions have been satisfied.
+Generally, the vesting under a PRSU is delayed until our compensation committee determines that the PRSU's performance conditions have been satisfied.
+Once the performance conditions have been determined to be satisfied, the PRSUs generally vest as to 50% on the date of such determination and in two equal annual installments thereafter.
 We often refer to the number of shares of our common stock potentially issuable under the PRSU based on the outcome of its performance conditions as its "performance share number."
 The vesting of any portion of a PRSU's performance share number is subject to the continued employment of the PRSU's recipient on the vesting date.
-Vested portions of a PRSU's performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two.
+Vested portions of a PRSU's performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two. - Stock options.
+Stock options granted under the LTIP vest over a period of four years in equal annual installments, beginning on the first anniversary of the date of grant, and have a ten-year term, if granted after July 12, 2017, and a seven-year term, if granted before that date.
+The stock options are granted with an exercise price equal to the fair market value of our common stock on the date of grant and may have their exercise prices reduced only with the approval of our shareholders.

-The cash awards granted under our LTIP consist of service cash awards and performance cash award, which have the following features:
+The cash awards granted under our LTIP consist of service cash awards and performance cash awards, which have the following features:

 - Service cash awards.
-The service-based awards granted under our LTIP provide for the payment of a fixed amount of cash, vesting in four equal annual installments measured from the date of grant. - Performance cash awards.
+The service-based awards granted under our LTIP provide for the payment of a fixed amount of cash, vesting in five equal annual installments measured from the date of grant. - Performance cash awards.
 The performance-based awards granted under our LTIP provide for a cash payment based on a fixed target amount and the outcome of performance conditions measured over a performance period of at least one year.
-The amount payable under these performance-based awards based on the outcome of their performance conditions additionally vests in four equal annual installments, beginning on the first anniversary of the date of grant, except that all vesting is delayed until the outcome of the award's performance conditions has been determined by our compensation committee.
+With the exception of our Canadian employees who are subject to a three-year vesting schedule, the amount payable under these performance-based awards based on the outcome of their performance conditions additionally vests in five equal annual installments, beginning on the first anniversary of the date of grant, except that all vesting is delayed until the outcome of the award's performance conditions has been determined by our compensation committee.